mdomm418-lgtm/RunningBackFantasyPointDistribution/README.md

 This project analyzes NFL running back performance data and creates a histogram as well as a box and whisker plot to visualize said data.
 It is built with Python and uses the uv package manager to manage the depndencies and virtual environments.

 ## Quick Start
-If you just want to run the program without setting up a development environment, you can use the standalone executable simply download the executable from the releases page and run `RB_Stats.exe`.
+If you just want to run the program without setting up a development environment, you can use the standalone executable.
+Simply download the executable from the releases page and run `RB_Stats.exe`.

 *This version has all dependencies (pandas, nflreadpy, etc.) built-in and does not require Python to be installed on your system.*